Should we get a pair of orthotics? No, we shouldn't really get them "just because".

 The problem comes is that, if you have a foot problem or condition that requires some sort of foot device then you should see a qualified professional (Chiropodist/ Podiatrist) to help you diagnose the problem and then figure out the best method for treatment.

-1- they are expensive, especially if you have no insurance
+1- they are expensive, especially if you have no insurance.
+A really good pair of running shoes can have the basic benefit.

 2- inserting something into your shoe to move your foot into a different position, can hurt your foot and cause short term, and even long term, damage.

 4- the majority of the time a change in footwear, stretching exercises and various muscle cooling techniques can reduce the need for any device.
-You tend to find that the vast majority of patients experience 100% complete resolution of symptoms with just those techniques.
+You tend to find that the vast majority of patients experience a high rate of resolution of symptoms with just those techniques.

 5- having orthotics is not just a "norm".
 We had one patient who came to our clinic and asked for an orthotic because their insurance allowed them to have 1 pair a year.
 That is no reason to get anything.